By Dr Salini Devi Rajendran

 Therefore, national policymakers must constantly solicit ideas from all stakeholders, including farmers, producers, agricultural companies, social and environmental representatives, researchers, nutritionists, and businesses, to achieve such a holistic transformation of food systems.

-About the author: Dr Salini Devi Rajendran, Senior Lecturer, School of Food Studies and Gastronomy of Taylor’s University, Malaysia.
+About the author: Dr Salini Devi Rajendran is the Senior Lecturer, at the School of Food Studies and Gastronomy of Taylor’s University, Malaysia.
 This is an opinion column.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of this publication.